d-simon/interactlight/README.md

 grunt pubhlish
 ```

-Running this task will create a temporary clone of the current repository, create a `gh-pages` branch if one doesn't already exist, copy over all files from the `dist` directory that match patterns from the`src` configuration, commit all changes, and push to the `origin` remote.
+**TL;DR** Running this task will distribute to http://d-simon.github.io/interactlight

+Long Version: It will create a temporary clone of the current repository, create a `gh-pages` branch if one doesn't already exist, copy over all files from the `dist` directory that match patterns from the`src` configuration, commit all changes, and push to the `origin` remote.

 If a `gh-pages` branch already exists, it will be updated with all commits from the remote before adding any commits from the provided `src` files.